VishistB/Django-Quiz-App/README.md

        - Correct answer (only for internal use).

 2. **Database:**
-   - The questions are stored in a PostgreSQL database.
+   - The questions are stored in the default SQLlite database.
    - The schema includes fields for question text, options, and the correct answer.

-3. **Hosting:**
-   - The backend runs on an EC2 instance, accessible at `http://127.0.0.1:8000` (replace with actual domain in production).

 ---